mikelyou/mikelyou.github.io/_posts/2020-01-26-thermodynamics.md

 ### 5.3 Jacobian

-See the supplymentary document on Jacobians to help understand, which is more mathematical.
+See the supplementary document on Jacobians to help understand, which is more mathematical.
 Here we just list the results, which is enough for solving problems.

 $$
 \boxed{\begin{aligned}